Fried Green Tomatoes: Release

 Fried Green Tomatoes was given a limited release in the United States on December 27, 1991, opening in five theaters.
-It got a wide release four weeks later on January 24, 1992, in 673 theaters.
+It went into wide release four weeks later, on January 24, 1992, in 673 theaters.
 It ran for 19 weeks in total, with its widest release having been 1,331 theaters.

+Reception

-Critical reception
+Critical response

-On review aggregation website Rotten Tomatoes the film holds an approval rating of 75% based on 44 reviews, with an average rating of 6.70/10.
-The critical consensus reads, "Fried Green Tomatoes tearjerking drama is undeniably manipulative, but in the hands of a skilled cast that includes Jessica Tandy and Kathy Bates, it's also powerfully effective."
-On Metacritic the film has a weighted average score of 64 out of 100, based on 21 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Critics enjoyed the narrative, but found it conventional and predictable.
-The adaptation of the separate narrative of book to the screen was criticized by Time Out as "clumsy", Roger Ebert praised the performances, Janet Maslin praised the costume and production design and Emanuel Levy praised the cinematography and score.
+The adaptation of the separate narrative of book to the screen was criticized by Time Out as "clumsy", Roger Ebert praised the performances, Janet Maslin praised the costume and production design, and Emanuel Levy praised the cinematography and score.
 The cast drew praise for their performances, particularly Masterson and Tandy.